Sairyss/domain-driven-hexagon/README.md

 # Modules

 This project's code examples use separation by modules (also called components).
-Each module's name should reflect an important concept from the Domain and have its own folder with a dedicated codebase, and each use case inside that module gets its own folder to store most of the things it needs (this is also called _Vertical Slicing_).
+Each module's name should reflect an important concept from the Domain and have its own folder with a dedicated codebase, and each business use case inside that module gets its own folder to store most of the things it needs (this is also called _Vertical Slicing_).

 It is easier to work on things that change together if those things are gathered relatively close to each other.
 Think of a module as a "box" that groups together related business logic.